The doctors are keen on promoting better health for patients by providing the following extra facilities:

 Maternity Care All doctors are recognised to provide maternity medical services with the Community Midwives.
 Suitable patients will be booked on the Midwife Led Unit at Worcestershire Royal Hospital.
 No home delivery care is provided.

 Family Planning All doctors provide contraceptive services and counselling.
-Dr Holmes fits Coils and also insert implants.
+Dr Dodwell fits Coils and also insert implants.
 All these type of appointments will require an initial consultation.

 Please ring the surgery on 01905 22888 option 4 between 9am and 5pm to make an appointment with Nurse Helen Thomas, Anita Knittel or Hilary Harrison.